Bealby/grandpas-pocket-watch-shop/README.md

 }
 ```

-- Then in the Heroku app created, go to 'Settings',
+- In the Heroku app created, go to 'Settings',
   then 'Config Vars', and copy and paste the key
   in the `env.py` file for `DATEBASE_URL`.

 - Migrations then need to be carried out for new 'Postgres'
   database with the command `python3 manage.py migrate`.

 - Fixtures also need to be loaded again with the following command:
   - `python3 manage.py loaddata categories`